Solved: Lsass.exe High CPU and Disk Usage on Windows 10

 Solution 1: Run SFC in the Safe Mode

 The problematic software is to blame for the system problem of Lsass.exe high CPU usage.
-Now that this “Local Security Authorization Subsystem Service terminated trouble” would automatically restart your PC, why not go into safe mode to let the computer run in a minimal set of programs so as to scan for software on Windows 10.
+Now that this “Local Security Authorization Subsystem Service terminated trouble” would automatically restart your PC, why not go into safe mode to let the computer run in a minimal set of programs to scan for software on Windows 10.

 Here to activate the System File Checker, you are supposed to Enter Safe Mode with Command Prompt.